electric-sql/electric/docs/integrations/drivers/mobile/react-native.md

   url: 'https://example.com:5133'
 }

-// Enable the promise API.
-Note that we use the
-// `promisesEnabled` flag again below to tell the
-// driver adapter that we're using the promise API. const promisesEnabled = true SQLite.enablePromise(promisesEnabled)

-// Create the react-native-sqlite-storage database
+// Create the op-sqlite database connection.
-// connection.
-The first argument is your database
+// The `name` argument is your database file name.
-// name.
-Changing this will create/use a new local
+// Changing this will create/use a new local database file. const dbName = 'electric.db' const conn = openOPSQLiteConn({ name: dbName })
-// database file.
-const conn = await SQLite.openDatabase('electric.db')

-// Instantiate your electric client. const electric = await electrify(conn, schema, promisesEnabled, config)
+// Instantiate your electric client. const electric = await electrify(conn, dbName, schema, promisesEnabled, config)

 // Connect to Electric, passing along your authentication token
 // See Usage -> Authentication for more details.